Last reviewed: 15/06/25

 25) Street food vans and vendors will be required to comply with the Food Agency Environmental Health Event Safety Guidance applicable to outside catering at events and in particular hazards analysis and critical control points (HACCP).
 Vendors will be required to produce a copy of the relevant HACCP documentation on the day.
 Failure to produce a copy for inspection on the day may result in the vendor being asked to stop trading.

 26) Street food vans and vendors must comply with any other applicable environmental health requirements, regulations and legislation as determined by the London Borough of Enfield.
 It is the responsibility of vendors to ensure that they meet all applicable requirements and minimum standards.
-Note: The event organisers reserve the right to ask any participant to vacate his/her pitch in the event that the stall holder or vendor does not conform to these terms and conditions.
+Note: The event Organisers reserve the right to ask any participant to vacate his/her pitch in the event that the Stallholder or vendor does not conform to these terms and conditions.

 27) No barbecue, LPG heaters and containers, cooking appliances or other high temperature devices, flammable gas or real flame, shall be used at the event without prior notification to, and approval by, the Organisers.